PaddlePaddle/PaddleNLP/examples/text_summarization/pointer_summarizer/README.md

 ## How to run training:
-1) Follow data generation instruction from https://github.com/abisee/cnn-dailymail; place the folder finished_files/ as a sister folder of src/, utils/, log/
+1) Follow data generation instruction from https://github.com/abisee/cnn-dailymail; place the folder *finished_files/* as a sister folder of *src/*, *utils/*
-2) You might need to change some path and parameters in utils/config.py
+2) You might need to change some paths and parameters in *utils/config.py*
 3) You need to setup [pyrouge](https://github.com/andersjo/pyrouge) to get the rouge score; also see [this tutorial](https://poojithansl7.wordpress.com/2018/08/04/setting-up-rouge/) to set up rouge and pyrouge.
 4)
 * To train the model from start: